macrocosm-os/data-universe/docs/dynamic_desirability.md

 ## Action for Miners

 Miners are encouraged to:
-1. Stay updated with the latest desirability lists by regularly pulling from the GitHub repository (link to be provided).
+1. Stay updated with the latest desirability lists.
 2. Adjust their scraping activities based on the most recent desirability scores to maximize their rewards.
 3. Implement systems to quickly adapt to changes in desirability rankings.